silius-rs/silius/README.md

 | Ethereum      | :soon:    | :soon: (Goerli), :heavy_check_mark: (Sepolia) |
 | Polygon PoS   | :soon:    | :heavy_check_mark: (Mumbai)                   |

+**You could also try any other evm network but it is possible you would meet some problems so use is at your own risk.
+You are welcomed to open any issues when you meet a problem**

 ## Supported entry point
 The address of the entry point smart contract is the same on all EVM networks.
 | Address    | Version   | Commit    | Audited   |